puppetlabs/puppet-docs/source/pe/2.5/trouble_common_problems.markdown

 After you have run the uninstaller, you can safely run the installer again.

-Agent Nodes Can't Retrieve Their Configurations!
+Agent Nodes Can't Retrieve Their Configurations
 -----

 ### Is the Puppet Master Reachable From the Agents?